cabforum/servercert/docs/EVG.md

    * `certificatePolicies:policyQualifiers:policyQualifierId` (Required)

-      id-qt 1 [RFC 5280]
+      `id-qt 1` [RFC 5280]

    * `certificatePolicies:policyQualifiers:qualifier:cPSuri` (Required)

       HTTP URL for the Subordinate CA's Certification Practice Statement

-4. The cRLDistributionPoints extension MUST be present in Subscriber Certificates if the certificate does not specify OCSP responder locations in an authorityInformationAccess extension.
+4. The `cRLDistributionPoints` extension MUST be present in Subscriber Certificates if the certificate does not specify OCSP responder locations in an `authorityInformationAccess` extension.

 ## 9.8.
 Certificate Extensions

 The extensions listed in [Section 9.8](#98-certificate-extensions) are recommended for maximum interoperability between certificates and browsers / applications, but are not mandatory on the CAs except where indicated as “Required”.
 CAs may use other extensions that are not listed in [Section 9.8](#98-certificate-extensions), but are encouraged to add them to this section by ballot from time to time to help increase extension standardization across the industry.

-If a CA includes an extension in a certificate that has a Certificate field which is named in [Section 9.8](#98-certificate-extensions), the CA must follow the format specified in that subjection.
+If a CA includes an extension in a certificate that has a Certificate field which is named in [Section 9.8](#98-certificate-extensions), the CA must follow the format specified in that subsection.
 However, no extension or extension format shall be mandatory on a CA unless specifically stated as “Required” in the subsection that describes the extension.

 ### 9.8.1.
 Subject Alternative Name Extension